tytydraco/yessleep/out/My_Wife_and_I_can_hear_ourselves_upstairs.md

 As the roar of the frozen world outside began to muffle, snow piling against our artificial windows, her voice was the only sound, a relentless echo in the ghostly replica of our apartment.
 Her words didn’t stop for hours, and by the time she began to quiet, she had managed to stand up and loom over me, cold and pale, whispering accusations and curses at me in the dark.

 It has been weeks since the door to the outside vanished, leaving me trapped in my own home with the whispering thing that was once my wife.
 Claire, or the thing that used to be her, grows more gaunt by the day, her features sharpening, her eyes sinking deeper into her skull.
-She’s starting to smell, but she keeps whispering.
+She’s starting to smell worse, but she keeps whispering.
 She isn’t going to harm me—not physically.
 She can’t.
 Her body, crumbling and decaying, only has the energy to torment me with its gaze and with its words.

 I’ve tried the front door, but I don’t think it’s any more than decoration in this mockery of my home.
 It doesn’t lead outside, it doesn’t even open.
 It’s just part of the wall.
 The storm outside has not abated; I can hear it sometimes, through the thick snow that covers my windows.
 If the snow ever subsides, the windows may be my only chance at escape.

 I’m typing this now as both a record and a plea.
 If you’re reading this, if this somehow finds its way to someone, anyone, do you know when the blizzard near Denver will let up?
 Is there any forecast about when the snow will start to melt?
 It’s cold in here, and I don’t think I can listen to her for much longer.

+-

+Edit: formatting